Gremagol/EneCMDList/Commands List.md

 Commands and aliases | Description | Usage
 ----------------|--------------|-------
-`.choose` | Chooses a thing from a list of things  | `.choose Get up;Sleep;Sleep more` `.8ball` | Ask the 8ball a yes/no question.  | `.8ball should I do something`
+`.choose` | Chooses a thing from a list of things  | `.choose Get up;Sleep;Sleep more` `.8ball` | Ask the 8ball a yes/no question.  | `.8ball Is b1nzy a nice guy?`
 `.rps` | Play a game of Rocket-Paperclip-Scissors with Ene.  | `.rps scissors` `.rategirl` | Use the universal hot-crazy wife zone matrix to determine the girl's worth.
 It is everything young men need to know about women.
 At any moment in time, any woman you have previously located on this chart can vanish from that location and appear anywhere else on the chart.  | `.rategirl @SomeGurl`
 `.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.leet` | Converts a text to leetspeak with 6 (1-6) severity levels  | `.leet 3 Hello` `.acrophobia` `.acro` | Starts an Acrophobia game.
 Second argument is optional round length in seconds. (default is 60)  | `.acro` or `.acro 30`
 `.cleverbot` | Toggles cleverbot session.
 When enabled, the bot will reply to messages starting with bot mention in the server.
-Custom reactions starting with %mention% won't work if cleverbot is enabled. **Requires ManageMessages server permission.** | `.cleverbot`
+Custom reactions starting with %mention% won't work if cleverbot is enabled. **Gremagol Only cuz Ene is mine :P** | `.cleverbot`
+`.connect4` `.con4` | Creates or joins an existing connect4 game.
+2 players are required for the game.
+Objective of the game is to get 4 of your pieces next to each other in a vertical, horizontal or diagonal line.  | `.connect4`
 `.hangmanlist` | Shows a list of hangman term types.  | `.hangmanlist` `.hangman` | Starts a game of hangman in the channel.
 Use `.hangmanlist` to see a list of available term types.
 Defaults to 'all'.  | `.hangman` or `.hangman movies`
 `.hangmanstop` | Stops the active hangman game on this channel if it exists.  | `.hangmanstop`